DSR-RHIT/creating-reproducible-reports/pages/initialize-Rmd.md

   \-- load-cell-calibr-report.docx
 ```

+We can dispense with the default prose.
+In the Rmd file,

+- Delete everything below the YAML header
+- Save and Knit

-Now go to the page about ...
+Now go to the page about [composing the report](composing.html)